darreion/SP25_DS5111_rzu5vw/README.md

 ## Troubleshooting & Fixes

 - **`pandas.read_html()` returns `No tables found`**
-  - Ensure WSJ pages are fully loaded by increasing Chrome's timeout (`--virtual-time-budget=10000`).
+  - Ensure WSJ pages are fully loaded by increasing Chrome's timeout (`--virtual-time-budget=10000`) {VERY IMPORTANT!
+Otherwise, the JS doesn't load the tables on the page so nothing gets parsed}.
 - **`google-chrome-stable` not found**
   - Reinstall using `wget` and `apt install`.
 - **Missing Python modules (`ModuleNotFoundError`)**